javabster/portfolio/README.md

 # My Portfolio!

-A place for me to put some details about myself and a side project for me to work on to keep my web dev skills sharp.
+This project is a place for me to put some details about myself and a side project for me to work on to keep my web dev skills sharp.

 ## To run locally